Stomach Cancer Care (Gastric Cancer)

 - Family history of breast cancer; people carrying mutations of the inherited genes BRCA1 and BRCA2 may also have a higher rate of stomach cancer.

-If you or someone you know have any of the risk factors listed or have abdominal symptoms for the past three months, please contact the Gastric Cancer Care Program at (212) 305-0374 or request an appointment online to assess your risk of having or developing gastric cancer.
+If you or someone you know have any of the risk factors listed or have abdominal symptoms for the past three months, please contact the Gastric Cancer Care Program by calling one of the doctors above or requesting an appointment online to assess your risk of having or developing gastric cancer.

 How do you Diagnose Stomach Cancer?